Consensys/doc.web3signer/docs/Reference/Rest.md

 ### `/eth/v1/keystores`

-Lists all validating public keys known to and decrypted by this keymanager binary.
+Lists all validating public keys known to and decrypted by this keystore binary.

 ### `/reload`